ruciloss/SliderJS/README.md

 # SliderJS

-SliderJS makes it easy to create responsive and interactive sliders.
+SliderJS is a lightweight, responsive library designed for creating dynamic sliders.
-With smooth transitions and customizable settings, you can add dynamic image carousels and content sliders to your website.
+It offers smooth transitions and customizable settings while being accessible (a11y), ensuring an inclusive experience for all users.
-The library is lightweight, easy to integrate, and perfect for enhancing user experience.
+Perfect for enhancing usability and user experience!

 # How to use